- Writer: Geoff Johns

 Amazing how it all ties in, isn’t it?

-Page 13 – Panel 7 Batman at his best: he’s just crashed a spaceship into a satellite and already has a plan.
-The Oracle he mentions is Barbara Gordon, the original Batgirl, who, since her crippling by the Joker in The Killing Joke, has become Oracle, an information broker and computer expert for Batman and his allies.
-Why, however, a satellite needs artificial gravity in the first place is beyond me.
+Page 13 – Panel 7: Batman at his best: he’s just crashed a spaceship into a satellite and already has a plan.
+The Oracle he mentions is Barbara Gordon, the original Batgirl, who, since her crippling by the Joker in THE KILLING JOKE, has become Oracle, an information broker and computer expert for Batman and his allies.
+Why a satellite needs artificial gravity in the first place is beyond me.

-Page 13 – Panels 8-9 Since Identity Crisis there has been a certain tension between Green Arrow and Batman: GA was involved in the mindwiping of Batman and the latter knows it.
-Arrow’s mention of “Brave and the Bold” harks back to the series of that name that teamed various heroes together, particularly these two.
+Page 13 – Panels 8 and 9: Since IDENTITY CRISIS there has been a certain tension between Green Arrow and Batman: GA was involved in the mindwiping of Batman and the latter knows it.
+Arrow’s mention of “Brave and the bold” harks back to the series of that name that teamed various heroes together, particularly these two.

-Page 16 – Panels 1-2 Donna rallies her troops in an attempt to save the two Supermen and Wonder Woman.
+Page 16 – Panels 1 and 2: Donna rallies her troops in an attempt to save the two Supermen and Wonder Woman.
 In panel 2 (above Ion) are Jemm, Son of Saturn; Ultra the Multi-Alien; GL Alan Scott; Supergirl; Firestorm; Animal Man; Adam Strange.
 Below Ion are GL Kilowog; Shift; Starfire; and Bumblebee.

-Page 17 – Panels 2-3 With Alex distracted, the merging of Earths-2 and 3 stops, leaving Wonder Woman, Kal-L and Superman dazed but alive.
+Page 17 – Panels 2 and 3: With Alex distracted, the merging of Earths-2 and 3 stops, leaving Wonder Woman, Kal-L and Superman dazed but alive.